eliasmaier/uuidgen.alfred/README.md

 	uuid [CMD-Enter]

-Place new UUID at Cursoer without newline:
+Place new UUID at Cursor without newline:

 	uuid [ALT-Enter]

+Place new UUID at Cursor in lowercase:

+	uuid [CTRL-Enter]

 [screen1]:uuid.alfred.screeni.png